isabella232/pm-2/README.md

 # pm
-project management of Testground
+Testground Project Management

-## Welcom to PM section of Testground.
+## Welcome to PM section of Testground.

 Here you will find the archive of our Meeting Notes as well as any artifacts that are produced and sharable